-Later, you could buy a very similar doll in simpler packaging and her clothes were usually less detailed.
-I think that doll was sold as “Vanessa.”
+Italo Cremona also sold the same doll under the name “Vanessa.”
+Later, Vanessa was available in simpler packaging and her clothes were usually less detailed.
 There was also a later version with a jointed waist so she was more poseable.
 Italo Cremona made their most popular dolls in a dark skinned version also — the dark Corinne is especially lovely.
 This is a picture of a friend’s doll wearing an original Corinne fashion:

 Outfits were available separately.
 This is a really cute outfit that is still in the box.
 This also belongs to Joan.
 Check out the fabulous illustrations of quintessential 70s fashions:

 My dolls have lost their sun glasses–I’m sure I broke or lost them immediately.
 The doll in yellow is wearing a replaced jacket.
 Her original imitation leather jacket disintegrated and turned into a gooey mess.
 I got some thin and supple yellow suede and reproduced her jacket.
 It isn’t exactly like the original but pretty close.
 If you would like to make a similar jacket for your doll, the pattern is below.

 You can download this pattern on Flickr (click on photo to go to Flickr).

 I used lightweight suede, but pleather or ultrasuede should work well also.
 If you use a woven fabric you’ll need to change the pattern to add shoulder seams.
 If you are using leather, you can use a leather glue to baste and also for the sleeve hems.
 When pinning leather, try to only pin in the seam allowances because pinholes in leather may remain visible — suede is more forgiving.